wbf22/Tokenizer/README.md

 ```
 The tokenizer matched everything except the characters 'Y' and 'u' since those weren't in the training text ('\<u\>' is for unknown characters).
 This typically won't happen with a large training text, but it's there still.

 For more specifics I'd just look at the files.
 Tried my best to comment explain stuff, hopefully it's not to crazy in there.
-Chow!